cargo-bins/release-rust/README.md

 In that mode:
 - The setup phase is run.
 - The publish phase is run.
+  + If `publish-all-crates` is `true`, and:
+    * all the crates are already up to date, the action fails.
+    * any crate needs publishing, they are.
+  + otherwise, only the first/"release" crate is published:
-  - If the crate is already published at that version, the action fails.
+    * if it is already up to date, the action fails.
 - The action stops there.

 If you want to _only_ publish to crates.io and _not_ package the binaries in a separate job or